 The account of the soldiers is completely contradictory.
 Can we believe that all of the professional guards sent to secure the tomb would be asleep at one time?
 And if they were asleep, how would they know what happened to the body?
 The story actually incriminated the soldiers, and if it had been true, the priests would have been the first to seek their punishment!

 The condition of the grave-clothes testify against this theory.
 If the disciples had stolen the body, they would have not taken the time to unwrap Jesus and leave them.
 They would have been in a hurry — they would have just snatched the body, grave-clothes and all.
 It is not probable that a cowardly group of men who fled the crucifixion would have come back to steal a body.
 And if they did, why was not a diligent search made of their houses?

 Those who want to believe a lie don’t mind believing a poor one.
 This story would not hold up in the first century, and will not hold up today.

 JEWISH OR ROMAN AUTHORITIES REMOVED THE BODY

-Though at first glimpse this might sound like a possible explanation, it will not withstand close scrutiny.
-Why on earth would want to move the body?
-What possible motive could they have had?
+At first glimpse this might sound like a possible explanation, but it will not withstand close scrutiny.
+Why on earth would they want to move the body?
+What possible motive could they have?
 None whatsoever!
 But if they did remove the body, why did they not say so?
 They could have stopped the preaching of the resurrection (which they so despised) by the revelation of the fact that they moved Jesus’ body.
-They could have called for witnesses those whose task it was to remove the body, and if necessary they could have produced the mouldering remains.
+They could have called those whose task it was to remove the body for witnesses, and if necessary they could have produced the mouldering remains.
 They did not because they could not.